Hong Kong Workers Go On Strike

+For the third consecutive day, police unleashed rounds of tear gas on Hong Kong demonstrators Monday, shrouding protesters staging a general strike in all too familiar clouds of stinging smoke.

-Unable to get to work during a citywide strike that crippled public transportation Monday, lawyers, bankers, teachers and other professionals filed into public squares, joining more than a half dozen rallies crisscrossing Hong Kong.
+As the citywide strike crippled public transportation Monday morning, lawyers, bankers, teachers and other professionals filed into public squares, joining more than a half dozen rallies crisscrossing Hong Kong.

-In Admiralty, an upscale district home to the government’s harbor front headquarters and luxury shopping malls, the boutiques and jewelry stores were mostly shuttered, while outside protesters sought respite from the 91°F heat in any available shade.
+In Admiralty district, home to the government’s harbor front headquarters and luxury shopping malls, the boutiques and jewelry stores were mostly shuttered, while outside protesters sought respite from the 91°F heat in any available shade.
 The subway station and nearby park filled with a sea of black-shirted protesters, who once again blockaded Harcourt Road, a central thoroughfare that has frequently been seized by demonstrators.

 As protesters began congregating around the legislative complex, people handed out bright yellow ribbons and chanted “reclaim Hong Kong, revolution of our time!”